-Guidance Document (which can be found at)
+This document should be completed in accordance with the Innovation Derogation Guidance Document (which can be found at)

 Completed forms, along with any accompanying evidence should be sent to: iGTUNC@gemserv.com

 (for completion by Code Administrator)

 Date of application:

 Derogation reference no.

 Applicant details:

 Company UK Link short code:

 Company Name:

 Company Address:

 Company Registered Number:

 Authorised signature:

 Name:

 Position within company:

 Contact details for project lead:

 Name:

 Tel:

 E-mail:

-Is this derogation part of a suite? (delete as applicable): Stand alone / Lead / Associated

-Lead IGT UNC Party if Associated Derogation and Reference (if known):
+Is this derogation part of a suite? (delete as applicable): Stand alone / Lead / Associated Lead IGT UNC Party if Associated Derogation and Reference (if known):

 Derogation Use Case to which this request relates:

 1. Summary of Derogation - details of the specific obligation(s) to which you are seeking a Derogation, quoting relevant IGT UNC paragraphs 2.
-Reason for Application - details of the justification for seeking this Derogation (include any alternative actions that have been considered, and reason that these are not being pursued): 3.
-Project Benefits - for both the individual party/parties and the wider industry.
+Reason for Application - details of the justification for seeking this Derogation (include any alternative actions that have been considered, and reason that these are not being pursued): parodody.
+3. Project Benefits - for both the individual party/parties and the wider industry, including 0. consumers.